Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Introduction

-\item We employ our Q-MambaIR to compress SSM-based IR networks to lower bit-width while maintaining competitive restoration quality (shown in \cref{fig:balance}), resulting in the corresponding quantized baseline.
-Our Q-MambaIR achieves superior performance over SOTA quantized SSM methods.
+\item We employ our Q-MambaIR to compress SSM-based IR networks under low-bit settings while maintaining competitive restoration quality, resulting in the corresponding quantized baseline.
+Our Q-MambaIR achieves superior performance over SOTA methods.

 \end{itemize}